-“You’ve been to the beach by yourself before,” my husband remarked casually, as he helpfully loaded a single beach chair, and the little cooler – the one that we almost never used – into the back of my car.
+“You’ve been to the beach by yourself before,” my husband remarked casually, as he loaded a single beach chair, and the little cooler, the one that we almost never used, into the back of my car.

-I turned and looked him in the eye.
+I squared up and looked him in the eye.

 “Really?”
 I demanded.
 “When?”

 But I kept at it all day, until eventually I did settle down in the warmth of the sun, the rhythm of the sea, and the timeless escape of my book.
-It was strange to be following no schedule, and mealtimes and naptimes and nutritional recommendations passed without notice.
+It was strange to be following no schedule; mealtimes, nap times, and nutritional recommendations passed without notice.
 A craving for boardwalk fries was quenched by devouring a huge cup alone, my fingers coated with sea salt and sated selfishness.
 I cooled off with a giant frozen custard and returned to the beach to enjoy an increasingly peaceful and victorious late afternoon before returning to my hotel to shower and dress for dinner.
-I felt proud of myself for coming up with this idea that now seemed to be going so well.
+I felt proud of myself for coming up with this idea.
+It was all going so well.

-Maybe it was because I’d spoken to my sweet family at home, or because I was tired from the drive and the sun.
+Maybe it was because I’d spoken to my sweet family at home.
 Maybe it was just because twilight was setting in.
-But as I headed out on foot for dinner, everything seemed to have changed from the afternoon so awash in light of many kinds.
-Both the sun and the victorious “high” had suddenly sunk beyond my view.
+Maybe I was just worn out from the drive and the sun.
+But as I headed out on foot for dinner, everything seemed to have changed from the afternoon so awash in light of many kinds; both the sun and the victorious “high” had suddenly sunk beyond my view.
 Everywhere I looked, families dined happily together, friends laughed at each other’s jokes, lovers walked holding hands.
-I kept walking down the boardwalk, trying to decide what to do, a critical voice pushing me past restaurant after restaurant, ("no, that one’s too nice to eat at alone", "no, that’s the one we always go to together”).
+I kept walking down the boardwalk, trying to decide what to do, a critical voice pushing me past restaurant after restaurant, (“No, that one’s too nice to eat at alone”, “No, no, that’s the one we always go to together”).
 A childlike homesickness threatened to derail the whole experiment.
 I hadn’t considered this part.
 Why hadn’t I brought someone with me?
 What was I thinking?
 I felt like a loser; it had been stupid to think I should do this alone.
 I was deflated now, tired and hungry and regretful.

 “Your name?” asked the prettiest one as I approached.